datavetaren/prologcoin/README.md

 size.
 For example, if everything is replaced with a single proof you'd collect the other 50%.
 A miner would then need to provide a proof that he can do block compression.
 This part is still something I'm thinking about how do get this right.

-Sorry for not being more precise at this time.
+Worst case scenario is to have two blockchains, where the second one is lagging with 2 years.
+That blockchain will be the "compressed" version and the state can be computed by downloading blocks for either one depending on the block number.
+They should be both compatible as the only difference is how the excess values are computed.

 ## Adding Prolog Predicates